Key Features#

 Below are some key features of novelWriter.

-- Focus on writing
+Focus on writing

-The aim of the user interface is to let the user focus on writing instead of spending time formatting text.
+The aim of the user interface is to let you focus on writing instead of spending time formatting text.
 Formatting is therefore limited to a small set of formatting tags for simple things like text emphasis and paragraph alignment.
 When you really want to focus on just writing, you can switch the editor into Focus Mode where only the text editor panel itself is visible, and the project structure view is hidden away.

-- Keep an eye on your notes
+Keep an eye on your notes

 The main window can optionally show a document viewer to the right of the editor.
 This view panel is intended for displaying another scene document, your character notes, plot notes, or any other document you may need to reference while writing.
 It is not intended as a preview panel for the document you’re editing, but if you wish, you can also use it for this purpose.

-- Organise your documents how you like
+Organise your documents how you like

-- Multi-novel project support
+Multi-novel project support

-As of novelWriter 2.0, you can have multiple Novel type root folders in a project.
+You can have multiple Novel type root folders in a project.
 This allows you to keep a series of individual novels with the same characters and world building in the same project, and create manuscripts for them individually.

-- Keep track of your plot elements
+Keep track of your story elements

 All notes in your project can be assigned a tag that you can reference from any other document or note.
-In fact, you can add a new tag under each heading of a note if you need to be able to reference specific sections of ot.
+In fact, you can add a new tag under each heading of a note if you need to be able to reference specific sections of it.

-- Get an overview of your plot elements
+Get an overview of your story

 In the Outline View on the main window you can see an outline of all the chapters, scenes, and sections of your project.
 If they have any references in them, these are listed in additional columns.
 You can also add a synopsis to each chapter or scene, which can be listed here as well.
 You have the option to add or remove columns of information from this outline.
 A subset of the outline information is also available in the Novel View as an alternative view to the project tree.

-- Building your manuscript
+Assembling your manuscript

 Whether you want to assemble a manuscript, or export all your notes, or generate an outline of your chapters and scenes with a synopsis, you can use the Build Manuscript tool to do so.
 The tool lets you select what information you want to include in the generated document, and how it is formatted.
 You can send the result to a printer, a PDF, or to an Open Document file that can be opened by most office type word processors.
 You can also generate the result as HTML, or Markdown, both suitable for further conversion to other formats.